miknab/EuclidEmulator/README.md

 `GetPnonlin.py`<br/>
 `example.sh`<br/>

 `EuclidRef_Class.ini` is a CLASS parameter file specifying the relevant parameters for the Euclid reference cosmology.
-REMARK: &#937;<sub>rad</sub> is uniquely determined by the CMB temperature.
+REMARK: &#937;<sub>rad</sub> is uniquely determined by the CMB temperature T<sub>CMB</sub>.
 Since &#937;<sub>rad</sub> was fixed for all cosmologies in the experimental design (cf. reference paper by Knabenhans et al., 2018; submitted), it must not be changed.
 Notice further, that the parameter A_s has to be chosen in accordance to the Emulator input parameter &#963;<sub>8</sub>.

-The python script `GetPnonlin.py`
+The python script `GetPnonlin.py` reads in both, the linear power spectrum (produced by CAMB) and the boost factor, from the respective data files.
+It then interpolates the linear power spectrum (using cubic splines in log space) in order to evaluate the interpolated function at the k-points given in the boost factor file.
+The non-linear power spectrum is then computed therefrom and plotted.
+The result is shown in `ExamplePlot.pdf`.
+This plot shows one of the curves displayed in Knabenhans et al. (2018), Fig. 9.

+The bash script `example.sh` executes the two scripts described above: first, EuclidEmulator evaluates a boost factor for the Euclid reference cosmology at z=0.5.
+Second, CLASS is called to produce the corresponding linear power spectrum (together with a non-linear fit according to Takahashi's halo model, cf. Takahashi et al. 2012).
+Next, `GetPnonlin.py` is executed to combine the results.

 ## User Guide
 1. Prerequisites:<br/>